 Audit your data

 Next, you need to document the data you hold and where it came from.
 At the same time, identify why you have it and how you use it.

-Once you have a clear idea of the data you hold and why, you need to understand if your should be applying new rules for storing and processing data.
-This will help you to define clear policies for data compliance from 25th May and beyond, as well as what to do if someone makes an information request or if there is a data breach.
+Once you have a clear idea of the data you hold and why; you need to understand if you should be applying new rules for storing and processing data.
+This will help you to define clear policies for data compliance, as well as what to do if someone makes an information request or if there is a data breach.